 Introduction.
-Our Employee Stock Purchase Plan was adopted by our board of directors on July 13, 2000.
-After approval by our stockholders, the plan will become effective immediately upon the signing of the underwriting agreement for this offering.
+Our Employee Stock Purchase Plan was adopted by our board of directors on July 13, 2000, and approved by our stockholders in August 2000.
+The plan became effective immediately upon the signing of the underwriting agreement for this offering.
 The plan is designed to allow our eligible employees to purchase shares of common stock, at semi-annual intervals, with their accumulated payroll deductions.